Have You Lost a Job Unfairly?

 There are numerous other situations in which wrongful termination may have occurred, and you may have rights under the law that you aren’t aware of.
 The best way to explore your legal rights is to talk to an experienced employment lawyer.

-Minneapolis Wrongful Termination Law Firm
+Wrongful Termination Law Firm in Minneapolis

 At Halunen Law we have been dealing with wrongful termination cases and other difficult employment matters for decades.
 During a free, confidential consultation, we can help you figure out whether you have grounds to pursue legal action against your employer.
 Contact us today at 612-605-4098 to learn more.